GameMonkey/Reinforcement-Learning-for-Drone-Navigation-and-Pump-Localization/README.md

 ## Setup and Installation
 The project is built to work is built using [ROS2 Humble](https://docs.ros.org/en/humble/Installation.html) on Ubuntu 22.04 LTS (Jammy Jellyfish).
-As part of this project, we provide an installation script that will handle the download, installation and setup of the required software.
+As part of this project, we provide an installation script that will handle the download, installation, and setup of the required software.

 ### Installed with the script:
 * [ROS2 Humble](https://docs.ros.org/en/humble/Installation.html),